BenhardSim/RunTracker/README.md

 ```
 git clone https://github.com/BenhardSim/RunTracker.git
 ```
-2. change dirrectory
+2. change directory
 ```
 cd RunTracker
 ```
 3. Make sure you have the .json private key that generated from the firebase console
 4. Make sure you rename it into serviceAccountKey.json
-5. go to the specified location, create a dirrectory called 'key' and file with name 'serviceAccountKey.json'.
+5. go to the specified location, create a directory called 'key' and file with name 'serviceAccountKey.json'.
 ```
 mkdir src/main/java/org/example/firebaseConfig/key
 touch src/main/java/org/example/firebaseConfig/key/serviceAccountKey.json